 Getting to the West Boulder River

 To get to the West Boulder trailhead drive south from Big Timber on the Boulder River Road (MT 298).
 This great drive travels up a broad valley with fantastic scenery in every direction.
 Stay on this paved highway for 17 miles until you reach the tiny town of McLeod.
-You will cross the West Fork as you are passing through McLeod and reach the intersection with the West Boulder Road (also known as the Swingly Road) in less than a half mile.
+You will cross the West Fork as you are passing through McLeod and reach the intersection with the West Boulder Road (also known as the Swingley Road) in less than a half mile.

 Turn right (west) here and stay on this major gravel road as it follows the river.
 After 7 miles you will reach a well signed intersection for the West Boulder forest access.
 Turn left (south) onto this gravel road and follow it until you reach the campground and trailhead about 7 miles ahead.
-Note: the Swingly Road continues on to just east of Livingston.
-This is a very scenic but rough road – if you are coming from Livingston, consider taking this route.
+Note: the Swingley Road continues on to just east of Livingston.
+This is a very scenic but rough road – if you are coming from Livingston, consider taking this 24 mile route.

 The West Boulder access road travels through private property all the way to the campground.
 Please respect the property rights of the landowners and don’t ever leave the road right-of-way.
 The campground and trailhead parking area are completely surrounded by private property so again, please do not trespass.